hasura/graphql-engine/CONTRIBUTING.md

 ## Common guidelines

-- Please make sure there is an issue associated with the work that you're doing.
+- Please make sure there is an issue associated with the work that you are doing.

-- If you're working on an issue, please comment that you are doing so to prevent duplicate work by others also.
+- If you are working on an issue, please comment about the same to prevent conflicts.

 - Squash your commits and refer to the issue using `fix #<issue-no>` or `close
   #<issue-no>` in the commit message, at the end.